Michael Nugent

 Michael Nugent (born 1 June 1961) is an Irish writer and activist.
 He has written, co-written or contributed to seven books and the comedy musical play I, Keano.
-He has campaigned on many political issues, often with his late wife Anne Holliday, and he is chairperson of the advocacy group Atheist Ireland.
+He has campaigned on many political issues, often with his late wife Anne Holliday, and is chairperson of the advocacy group Atheist Ireland.

 Early life

 Nugent was completing a project on the Gospels in primary school when he started to question the "comic book" nature of the Bible.
 He attended St. Aidan's C.B.S. secondary school in Whitehall in Dublin.
 He graduated in visual communications in 1983 at the College of Marketing and Design, now part of the Dublin Institute of Technology.
 In 1983, he was elected president of the college students' union and students' representative on the Dublin City Council Vocational Education Committee.
 In 1984, he was defeated when he ran for the post of education officer in the Union of Students in Ireland, in opposition to Joe Duffy, then USI president, who is now a broadcaster with RTÉ.
 He then took a course in product development, and set up as a freelance designer.